Gynaecology

 12:13 pm

-Greenslopes Obstetrics & Gynaecology has moved to a brand new location within Greenslopes Private Hospital.
-We are now located on level 7 of Nicholson Street Specialist Centre.
-The entire level of this new building is dedicated to Maternity services.
+Greenslopes Obstetrics & Gynaecology is located on level 7 of Nicholson Street Specialist Centre.
+The entire level of this building is dedicated to Maternity services.
 Obstetricians, gynaecologists, fertility/IVF specialists, midwives, paediatricians, geneticists, obstetric physicians, diabetes specialists and baby ultrasound imaging services are all co-located on the same level.
 Our expanded new clinic has almost double the floor area of our old clinic.
 You can now see our paediatricians for your 6 week postnatal baby check-up at your 6 week visit with Dr Law, and see our pelvic floor physiotherapists at the same time.
 The building is conveniently attached to the main hospital carpark.
 Refer to the attached map to help you find our new clinic.

 Renewed Cervical Cancer Screening Program